raphiniert/PostingSentimentAnalysis/README.md

 # PostingSentimentAnalysis

-This project provides a command line interface, written in python3, to extract postings from https://derstandard.at (only derstandard.at, other online newspapers are not supported), to provide basic statistics and to apply a sentiment analysis to the extracted data.
+This project provides a command line interface to extract postings from https://derstandard.at (only derstandard.at, other online newspapers are not supported), to provide basic statistics and to apply a sentiment analysis.
-It's part of the seminar 'Der "Historikerbericht" und die Historisierung der FPÖ' (see https://ufind.univie.ac.at/de/course.html?lv=070086&semester=2020S) held at the University of Vienna.
 The coding style for this project is quick'n'dirty.
-It's not performance optimized and there are no unit tests, sanity or security checks, but it gets the job done.
 I highly recommend to create backups of the resulting sqlite database files if you are done crawling.

 ## prerequisites